gabotaco/FPL-predictor/README.md

 This repo uses data from https://github.com/vaastav/Fantasy-Premier-League

-Simply clone both repos with the same parent directory.
+Simply clone the data repo as a child of this repo.
+FPL-predictor/Fantasy-Premier-League/

 Methodology adapted from: https://arxiv.org/abs/1909.12938